braze-inc/braze-docs/_docs/_help/release_notes/deprecations/eclipse_setup_deprecated.md

     ![Select Android UI Project][07]

+## Step 3
-## Step 3: Reference Braze in your own project
+Reference Braze in your own project.
 In Eclipse:

   - Right click your project and select "Properties."